1moses1/1moses1/README.md

-### Hi there 👋  my name is ```Moise Iradukunda Ingabire``` 🔮
+### Hi there 👋  my name is ```Moise Iradukunda Ingabire🔮```
   ![Tearfund](tearfund.jpg)

-A results-driven professional with a diverse skill set that encompasses network architecture, web development, and cloud computing strategy.
-Passionate about leveraging technology to solve complex problems and drive innovation.
-Expertise in designing, implementing, and managing scalable and secure IT infrastructure.
-Proven ability to collaborate with cross-functional teams to deliver high-impact solutions.💻🌐🚀
+A results-driven **DevSecOps Engineer** with a diverse skill set spanning network architecture, full-stack development, cloud-native infrastructure, and security automation.
+Passionate about leveraging cutting-edge technologies to build secure, scalable, and resilient systems.
+Expert in designing, implementing, and managing cloud infrastructures using modern CI/CD, container orchestration, and security-as-code practices.
+Proven ability to lead cross-functional initiatives and deliver secure-by-default solutions that drive innovation and efficiency. 💻🌐🔐🚀

+---

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">